MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 > [!NOTE]
 > Removing dynamic text only removes it from the pre-defined list, it does not remove it from the messages that are already using it.

-> The pre-defined dynamic text feature has a few known issues.
-Learn more: [Known issues in Customer Insights - Journeys](real-time-marketing-known-issues.md#personalization).

 [!INCLUDE [footer-include](./includes/footer-banner.md)]